upcycle

 First, in order to reduce waste, we need to consume less, much less!
 But also, we must find solutions for the tons of discarded clothing already shipped to Africa and Chile.

 Most importantly, we expect every fashion designer and every company to do their bit and hold themselves accountable.
 Recycling and upcycling must become part of the plan for the fashion industry.
-Now!
+Now.

 There’s no time to waste!

-Fashion waste recycling Read More »
+Fashion Waste Recycling Read More »

-A human need or an empty extremization?
+A human need, or an empty extremisation?

 Categorising: a marketing byproduct

-Coming from a family of seamstresses, disassembling a pair of trousers to make a skirt, or transforming a shirt into a blouse was a daily matter.
-Which is the point of upcycling and recycling.
+Coming from a family of seamstresses, disassembling a pair of trousers to make a skirt or transforming a shirt into a blouse was part of our daily routine—essentially, the essence of upcycling and recycling.
+Moreover, in our boutique, we always offered men’s items to women and women’s items to men, but we never felt the need to categorise them.
+This, in many ways, embodies the true spirit of genderless fashion, inclusion, and diversity.

 We are not happy to be classified.
 So we wonder, what happened recently?
+What does the new categorising mean?

-We think the less we find meaning in brands and their products, the more they need to place labels in order to make stuff easy to market.
+We believe that the less meaning we find in brands and their products, the more they rely on labels to make their offerings easier to market.

-The new categorising Read More »
+The New Categorising Read More »